 - Select Drop Shadow from the pop-up layers palette

 - Adjust attributes such as “opacity”, “distance”, “spread” and “size” using the sliders

-- Set the angle of the shadow using the clock face style adjustment tool
+- Set the angle of the drop shadow using the clock face style adjustment tool

 - Use the Quality section of the pop-up window to experiment with effects the “contour” and “noise” effects.

 This is a great method for beginners, but for more advanced users, our video also expands on more advanced techniques.